 Subsequently, the curvature function turns into an important object of the research of Cowen-Douglas operators.
-R. G. Douglas, G. Misra, K. Guo, D. N. Clark, M. Uchiyama, H. Kwon, S. Treil, L. Chen, S. S. Roy and A. Kor\'{a}nyi and many other mathematicians did a lot of work around the curvature ([2][3][4][5][6][7][14][23][26]).
-On the other hand, by using $K_0$-group, C. Jiang, X. Guo and K. Ji concerned the problems of similarity classification of Cowen-Douglas operators and some holomorphic curves[8][9][10][11].
+R. G. Douglas,A. Kor\'{a}nyi, G. Misra, K. Guo, D. N. Clark, M. Uchiyama, H. Kwon, S. Treil, L. Chen, and S. S. Roy and many other mathematicians did a lot of work around the curvature (cf.\cite{CDG,CM1,CM2,CM3,CD,Kwon2,KM1,KM2,Dinesh,Kwon1,Misra1,Misra2,Misra3,Sarkar,U} ).
+On the other hand, by using $K_0$-group, C. Jiang, X. Guo and K. Ji concerned the problems of similarity classification of Cowen-Douglas operators and some holomorphic curves(cf. \cite{Jikui,Jiang,JGJ,JJ}).